Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-9.md

 \end{array}
 $$

 Suppose you are given a CTR-mode encryption of an unknown (but properly null terminated) plaintext $m^*$ under unknown key $k$.
-Suppose that plaintexts of arbitrary length are supported by truncating the CTR-stream to the appropriate length before xoring with the plaintext.
+Suppose that plaintexts of arbitrary length are supported by truncating the CTR-stream to the appropriate length before XORing with the plaintext.

 Show how to completely recover $m^*$ in the presence of this null-termination oracle.

 9.2.
 Show how to completely recover the plaintext of an arbitrary CBC-mode ciphertext in the presence of the following oracle:

 $$
 \def\arraystretch{1.5}